hkhats95/Lucky-Draw-Game/README.md

 * An API which allows users to participate in the game.
 * An API which lists all the winners of all the events in the last one week.
 * An API which computes the winner for the event and announce the winner.
+* An API to create new events by admin user.
+* An API to show the events that needs to be closed.

 ## Setup Guide
 1. Python v3.8.7